ghl3/SpontaneousSymmetry/pages/stats/regression.markdown

 L({y_n, x_n^i} | w_0,...,w_i, \sigma) = \prod_n Gauss(y_n | \sum_i w_i x_n^i, \sigma)L(x_n^0, ..., x_n^i)
 $$

-The likelihood consists of two parts: The likelihood for the values of $x^i$ and the likelihood for the value of $y$ conditional on those values of $x^i$.
+The likelihood consists of two parts: The likelihood for the features $x^i$ and the likelihood for the value of $y$ conditional on the feature values.
 For the rest of this discussion, we will ignore the second part of the likelihood $L(\vec{x})$, as when performing regression we are typically interested in obtaining the set of weights $w_i$, which do not appear in the term $L(\vec{x})$.
 This is equivalent to assuming that the $x^i$ are fixed in all of the statistical tests that will follow, and only the targets $y_n$ vary.

 This likelihood has $i+2$ parameters, where $i$ is the number of non-intercept features chosen for the model (different choices of features would result in different models with different likelihood functions).
 An important assumption of the model is the fact that $\sigma$ is a constant: It doesn't depend on the values of $x_n^i$.
 This means that the gaussian "noise" is independent of the features (errors that are independent of the features like this are said to be "heteroscedastic").